ddo/dlog/README.md

 ### .setName()

 * Default: "Ddo"
-* Set App name, you may have many app to log.
+* Set App name, you may have many apps to log.

 ```js
 log.setName("App Name");